My Podcast Playlist

 Mike Rowe hosts this podcast “for the curious mind with a short attention span.”
 He researches and presents an unfamiliar story about a familiar person or organization, much in the way Paul Harvey used to do with his The Rest of the Story radio broadcasts.
 Episodes publish on Tuesday and - with intro, ads, and story - run about 10 minutes.

 Carl Franklin and Richard Campbell host this podcast about Microsoft’s .NET Framework, Azure, and related technologies, although no technology stack is off-topic.
 They typically interview someone and dig in deep on a particular topic, and they often record several interviews at conferences, getting way more in-person interviews than they otherwise would have.
-Episodes publish on Tuesday and Thursday and run 50-60 minutes.
+Episodes publish on Tuesday and run 50-60 minutes.

 Steve Gibson, the man who coined the term “spyware” when he observed the way software was behaving, hosts this show along with Leo Laporte, the man who founded the TWiT (This Week in Tech) podcast network.
 They run down security news, explaining it in an understandable way, and go in-depth when required.
 Episodes publish on Wednesday (or late Tuesday night) and run 2 hours.